-- 4.3.1 Determine a wet density bias for the nuclear gauge, material source (and, if applicable, material type and subtype) and test depth in accordance with Test Method N03.
-This bias is to be re-determined whenever any of the following apply: - a) there is a change in the source rock or the source of any fine component. - 4.3.2 In addition to the requirements of Step 4.3.1, check the wet density bias in accordance with Test Method N03 as follows: - a) whenever any assigned MDD is re-determined in accordance with Test Method Q144A - b) following the compaction of not more than 10,000 tonnes of material, or - c) if the wet density bias has not been used with the nuclear gauge for two months or more.
+- 4.3.1 Determine a wet density bias for the nuclear gauge, material source (and, if applicable, material type and subtype) and test depth in accordance with Test Method N03. - 4.3.2 Re-determine this bias whenever any of the following apply: - a) following the calibration of the nuclear gauge, or - b) there is a change in the source rock or the source of any fine component. - 4.3.3 In addition to the requirements of Step 4.3.2, check the wet density bias in accordance with Test Method N03 as follows: - a) following the compaction of not more than 10,000 tonnes of material or 14 days whichever produces the lesser number of checks, or - b) if the time between the determination or checking of the wet density bias and use is greater than 3 months.